Unit 1.1 - Introduction

 Git

-During the trainings, you'll need the Git version control tool.
+During the training, you'll need the Git version control tool.
 If you haven't installed Git already, you can find instructions here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
 If you're new to Git, you'll also appreciate GitHubs intro to Git https://docs.github.com/en/get-started/using-git/about-git and the Git intro with vscode, which you can find here: https://www.youtube.com/watch?v=i_23KUAEtUM.

 More info: https://www.youtube.com/playlist?list=PLg7s6cbtAD15G8lNyoaYDuKZSKyJrgwB-